Log data ingestion time in Azure Monitor

 |IIS logs and text logs||Collected after their timestamp changes||For IIS logs, this schedule is influenced by the rollover schedule configured on IIS.|

 |Active Directory Replication solution||Assessment every five days||The agent collects the logs only when assessment is complete.|

 |Active Directory Assessment solution||Weekly assessment of your Active Directory infrastructure||The agent collects the logs only when assessment is complete.|

 To ensure the Log Analytics agent is lightweight, the agent buffers logs and periodically uploads them to Azure Monitor.
 Upload frequency varies between 30 seconds and 2 minutes depending on the type of data.
 Most data is uploaded in under 1 minute.

-Network conditions might negatively affect the latency of this data to reach an Azure Monitor Logs ingestion point.
+Network conditions might negatively affect the latency of this data to reach a data collection endpoint.

 Azure metrics, resource logs, activity log